lbastigk/Nebulite/CONTRIBUTING.md

 ## Testing

 - Use `python ./Scripts/Tests.py` for preconfigured tests
-- Use `./Scripts/CrashDebug.sh` for debugging crashes with predefined taskfiles
 - Use `./Scripts/MemLeakTest.sh` for memory leak testing using `valgrind` and `massif-visualizer`
 - Use the VSCode debugger and its existing tasks